Greg Millen: St. Louis Blues

 In St. Louis, Millen formed a solid goalkeeping tandem with Rick Wamsley and helped the club reach the Conference Finals in 1986, where they were defeated in seven games by the Calgary Flames.
 During the Division Semifinal against the Minnesota North Stars, Millen started and won two games, including the series-clinching game 5.
 Then in the Division Final, St. Louis defeated the Toronto Maple Leafs 4 games to 3.
 He posted a record of 4–2 and once again was in net for the series clincher.
 He played in two of the Campbell Conference final games as Wamsley was the starter for the rest.
 Wamsley was traded to Calgary during the 1987–88 season, making Millen the undisputed starter in St. Louis and he enjoyed his best year with the club the following year.
 In 1988–89, Millen registered an NHL-high six shutouts along with 22 wins while making 52 starts, all highs for his Blues career.

 The following year netminder Vincent Riendeau began taking a bigger share of the starts and with college free agent Curtis Joseph in the wings, Millen was being pushed out.
 On December 13, 1989, he was packaged with centre Tony Hrkac and traded to the lowly Quebec Nordiques in exchange for offensive defenceman Jeff Brown.
 Millen was shocked by the deal: "I was devastated.
 My family was just entrenched in St. Louis.
 We were involved with the community, and we really enjoyed St. Louis an awful lot."

 Quebec Nordiques

 With the Nordiques, Millen won only 3 of 18 starts while his goals against average ballooned to 5.28.
 Clearly unhappy and with the team in last place, Millen wanted out.
 He made it clear to the management that he had no intention of playing out his career in that kind of situation.
-In March, the Nordiques included him in a package that saw Hall of Fame winger Michel Goulet leave the Nordiques in a six-player trade with the Chicago Blackhawks.
+In March, the Nordiques included him in a package that saw Hall of Fame winger Michel Goulet leave the Nordiques in a six-player trade with the Chicago Blackhawks on March 5, 1990.